ResponsiveWebApps/DOMTestingJasmine/README.md

 ## Configuration

-Set your prepared title and keywords in the JavaScript file name *DomTest.js*.
+Set your preferred title and keywords in the JavaScript file name *DomTest.js*.

 ` title = "Your title" `
 ` meta.content = "Keywords, with, comas" `